signalogic/SigSRF_SDK/iaTest_readme.md

  - show how to implement an Atom-based vision + AI server with 34 total CPU cores under 75 W

- - an example application, including source code, to measure OpenCV performance between Atom only and Atom + coCPU cores, with no ARM or GPU
+ - provide an example application, including source code, to measure OpenCV performance between Atom only and Atom + coCPU cores, with no ARM or GPU

 In addition to OpenCV, the next iteration of this demo will will include TensorFlow.